graph-engineering/graph-engineering/packages/adapters/README.md

 - better system for handling default configs (so that editor can see)
 - adding new properties be explained (understand relative to base unit)
 - docs explain what the source type should be
+- save fp until export then export both functional and conventional styles?
+- use objectmap

 - new types (low-hanging fruit):
   - angle